dmitrypol/dmitrypol.github.io/_posts/2016-05-14-redis_rails_more.md

 You could run your own Redis on EC2 instances (which also gives you controler over which version of Redis to use) but then you are responsible for backups, failover, etc.  And you could also use a hosted solution like [RedisLabs](https://redislabs.com/).
 Services like Heroku provide very simple integrations with free trials but higher long term costs.

 For monitoring I primarily use AWS BytesUsedForCache to make sure I do not run out of RAM.
 I also have a /health controller endpoint in my application where I check for Redis connection.
-The URL gets pinged every minute by 3rd prty solution and will email/text an alert in case of errors.
-I also would like implement an monitor on my Sidekiq background jobs (threshold of number of jobs in error state or number of retries).
+The URL gets pinged every minute by 3rd party service and will email/text an alert in case of errors.
+I also would like implement a monitor on my Sidekiq background jobs (threshold of number of jobs in error state or number of retries).

 [redis-dump](https://github.com/delano/redis-dump) is not actively maintained but allows you to dump Redis data into JSON files and then restore on a different server.
 I've used it to move data from prod into dev.